 THE 21st CENTURY DEBATE: LEGITIMATE PRESS vs. CLICKBAIT MEDIA

 “Fake news” is nothing new.
 Despite the current cry about news outlets delivering something allegedly phony, it seems people have forgotten that “The National Enquirer” made a fortune on spreading anything and everything they could conjure and bamboozle people with screaming headlines.
 What is now imperative for anyone who deals with the media in any form is to understand the media outlet, what they stand for, their editorial slant, and whether they are part of the legitimate press corps or what I call “clickbait media”.
 Here you will learn how to tell the difference, the keys to look for in their presentation, how to read a headline, when to know you’ve been conned into falling for half truths and bold-faced lies, and how to avoid having your brand and image crushed.
 There are simple ways to tell the difference between fake and honest news, and you will have the knowledge to ensure you aren’t being used.

 It all pays off in front of the camera and the audience.
 Putting every selected lesson together into actual interviews and a review of what you’ve learned.
 It’s much more than just recording an interview and giving you a copy to take home.
 It is a critical dissection of your body language, speech patterns, manner of answers and how you’ve learned to hear the trip question coming.
 This part of the training is also perfect for those who want to hone their skills at public speaking.
 When we’re done, the nerves will be soothed, you will look and feel like a professional every time you speak before a microphone or at a crowded corporate meeting.
-You will have more confidence, your leadership skills will improve, your personal and professional brand level will skyrocket.
+You will have more confidence, your leadership skills will improve, and your personal and professional brand level will skyrocket.
 We guarantee it.